 Once upon a time – not that very long ago, actually – it was almost unheard of for children to drink coffee.
-Nowadays, it’s common practice for teens to go for coffee after school – and even more common for them to gulp down cans of high-caffeine soda and energy drinks, many specifically marketed to young consumers.
+Nowadays, it’s common practice for teens to go for coffee after school; it's even more common for them to gulp down cans of high-caffeine soda and energy drinks, many specifically marketed to young consumers.
 That’s a lot of caffeine.
-Contrary to popular myth, caffeine doesn’t stunt growth, but it can have a number of detrimental effects on growing children
+Contrary to popular myth, caffeine doesn’t stunt growth, but it can have a number of detrimental effects on growing children.

 Caffeine can act as an appetite depressant, so kids who are filling up on soda aren’t getting the nutritional benefits of healthy food or drinks like milk and fruit juice.
 In fact, the phosphoric acid that carbonates soft drinks inhibits calcium absorption, which can impact bone and teeth development.
 Since caffeine is a diuretic, drinking high-caffeine beverages increases urination.
 This could cause dehydration in children, particularly in hot weather, when they’re likely to be outside, active and perspiring.
 Additionally, certain drugs, like cold medications, may either contain or interact with caffeine, so be sure to check with your health care provider about this before treating your children.

 Caffeine is a common ingredient in soft drinks, coffee, tea, chocolate, and some medications.
 There are no official U.S. government recommendations on caffeine limits for children, but Canadian guidelines suggest no more than 45 milligrams of caffeine a day for preschoolers.
 As a rule of thumb, older children’s daily caffeine consumption should be 100 milligrams or less.
 Here is the approximate caffeine content for some popular drinks and food items:

 |Jolt soft drink (12 ounces)||71 mg|